chef-boneyard/chef-rfc/new/supermarket-release-channels.md

 There are some use cases where it is desirable to only allow one version of an artifact in a channel.
 Users of Chef Automate, for example, are encouraged to only use one version of an artifact in a given environment.
-Thefore, the user may specify that an artifact (TODO: is this config on the channel, or an option passed in to the promotion API call?) is _exclusive._ When this option is active, promoting a version of an artifact to a channel removes all other versions from that channel.
+Thefore, the user may specify that an artifact is _exclusive._ When this option is active, promoting a version of an artifact to a channel removes all other versions from that channel.
+The exact mechanism by which this happens, e.g., configuration or API call, will be determined when implemented.

 #### Filtering Artifacts by Channel